 - 2 buttons

-Taping completed.
-That was actually pretty easy and kind of fun to play with Duck tape!
-You can’t see the inside edges where the tape overlaps, sorry, I forgot to take a photo.
-I used the white tape to cover all of the overlapped edges and reinforce as well for a stronger bag.
+This is the fun part.
+I used white tape to cover all of the overlapped edges and reinforce them as well for a stronger bag.
 You will notice the reinforced white tape on the top inside edge in a later photo of the buttons being sewn on.

-I used a regular sewing needle instead of an embroidery needle but you could use the later if you wish to.
+I used a regular sewing needle instead of an embroidery needle.
 The needle picks up glue from the tape during the sewing process but it isn’t so much to hinder progress.

 I also sewed AND hot glued the handles on.
 I almost didn’t show you this photo because the sewing is so sloppy.
 Thankfully it isn’t easy to see when the bag is in use because it is in the fold.
 I put a dab of hot glue right behind the sewing for added security.